-Hosting, Domain Name, cPanel – What do they mean?
+Hosting, DNS, cPanel – What do they mean?

 When your website developer asks for the username and password for your Hosting, Host Server Account, cPanel, FTP, Domain Name Registrar, and website, do you feel somewhat overwhelmed by what they all mean and why you have so many anyway?
 You are not alone in that!
 Here’s a quick explanation.

 Domain Name – This is your website address, such as mycompanyname.com.au

 Domain Name Registrar – This is the party responsible for registering your domain name.
 You probably pay them between $10-25/yr.
 Part of their service is allowing you to input the IP address or ns1 & ns2 of where you have the hosting of your website files.
 Think of it as keeping a list of your name and telephone number.
 You can change your number if you move to a different host server.

 Hosting Provider – This is the company that you have bought server space from, room on their computers.
 Its like renting office space.
 Hostgator and aSmallOrange are hosting providers.
 Generally, they charge $100-$200/yr for shared server space.